swiftaf/teamProject/README.md

 - [x] User sees the 5x6 game board.
 - [x] User sees the keyboard.
 - [x] User can use the keyboard.
-- [x] User sees the color orange highlighted when word is not in correct position.
+- [x] User sees the color orange highlighted when letter is not in correct position.
-- [x] User sees the color green highlighted when word is in correct position.
+- [x] User sees the color green highlighted when letter is in correct position.

 ### App Walkthrough GIF